Datavault-UK/automate-dv/src/dbtvault-dev/docs/bestpractises.md

 Best practises for hashing include:

 - Alpha sorting hashdiff columns. dbtvault does this for us, so no worries!
+Refer to the [multi-hash](macros.md#multi_hash) docs for how to do this

 - Ensure all **hub** columns used to calculate a primary key hash are presented in the same order across all staging tables

 !!! note
     Some tables may use different column names, so we cannot sort this for you.

-!!! bug
-    Currently dbtvault incorrectly alpha-sorts primary key hashes as well.
-This will be fixed in a release coming very soon.

 - For **links**, columns must be sorted by the primary key of the hub and arranged alphabetically by the hub name.
 The order must also be the same as each hub.